Workforce Trend: Parents Are Risking Their Retirements to Pay for College for Their Children

 Trap Three: Avoiding College Financing at All Costs

 Another common mistake lurks on the opposite side of the spectrum.
-In an effort to avoid college debt of any kind, parents who have some, but not enough, college savings may decide to forego saving for retirement, dip into retirement savings, or use home equity to pay tuition bills as they come.
+In an effort to avoid college debt of any kind, many parents will do whatever it takes to come up with the funds.
+As mentioned, this might mean forgoing saving for retirement and/or dipping into retirement savings.
+Alternatively, parents might use home equity to pay tuition bills as they come.

 Withdrawing 401(k) savings can result in significant penalties, taxes, and, importantly, lost principal and earnings.
 Cash-out home refinancing can lead to higher and perhaps unaffordable mortgage payments.
 Even putting retirement savings on hold when the year’s tuition is due can translate into large gaps in savings goals, depending on the number and ages of children attending college.